philippinespire/pire_cssl_data_processing/README.md

 #this script has to be run from the dir with the FILTERED (.RG.bam) bam files
 #NOTE: if you are running out of mkBAMmerge, you may need to copy the reference genome fasta file over
-sbatch ../../scripts/runMAPDMG.2.sbatch <"bam files to run mapDamage on"> <path to reference fasta>
+sbatch ../../scripts/runMAPDMG.2.sbatch <"bam files to run mapDamage on"> <path to reference fasta> #for archive dir: sbatch ../../pire_cssl_data_processing/scripts/runMAPDMG.2.sbatch <"bam files to run mapDamage on"> <path to reference fasta>

 #Example for Gmi:
 sbatch ../../scripts/runMAPDMG.2.sbatch "Gmi-*RG.bam" reference.rad.RAW-10-10.fasta